flutterone/flutter-dependency-upgrader/README.md

-# Flutter Local Packages Upgrader
+# Flutter Local Packages Processor

-This tool automates the process of upgrading the major versions of local Flutter packages, considering their interdependencies.
+This tool provides automation for processing dependencies in local Flutter packages, considering their interdependencies.

 ## Description

-When dealing with multiple local Flutter packages that depend on each other, it's essential to upgrade them in a specific order to maintain compatibility.
-This script identifies the right order to upgrade these packages and then performs the upgrade using the `flutter pub upgrade --major-versions` command.
+Flutter projects with multiple local packages can have interdependencies, making it crucial to process them in the right order to maintain compatibility.
+This script identifies the correct order to process these packages, using either `flutter pub get` or `flutter pub upgrade --major-versions`.

 ### Features

-- Discovers all local Flutter packages in the current directory and subdirectories.
+- Discovers all local Flutter packages in the current directory and subdirectories, excluding directories that start with a dot (like `.dart_tool`).
 - Determines the interdependencies between the discovered local packages.
-- Upgrades the packages in the correct order, based on their interdependencies.
+- Processes the packages in the correct order based on their interdependencies using either `flutter pub get` or `flutter pub upgrade --major-versions`.

 ## Requirements

 - Python 3
 - PyYAML: Install using `pip install pyyaml`
-- Flutter SDK: Ensure that `flutter` command is accessible from the terminal.
+- Flutter SDK: Ensure the `flutter` command is accessible from the terminal.

 ## Usage

 1. Navigate to the root directory containing your local Flutter packages.
-2. Run the script: `python dependency_updater.py`
+2. Run the script with the desired command:
+   - For upgrading: `python packages_processor.py --command upgrade`
+   - For fetching dependencies: `packages_processor.py --command get`

 ## Warning

-Before running the script, make sure to:
+Before running the script, ensure the following:

 - Backup all your `pubspec.yaml` files, as the script will modify them.
 - Check the status of your version control (like git) to ensure you can roll back changes if necessary.